avlis/datacopy/README.md

 - ignore_cols: a list of column names, separated by comma. only used it the query field does not have a select statement, just a table name.

+- pre_query_src, pre_query_dst: like query, but will run on source or destinations connections before other statements. for things like "set dateformat ymd", for instance...

 ## stats
 if you grep -E '^stats:' \*.log, you can get some info about lines read and wrote.